-The Northwest Territories and Nunavut Workers' Compensation Acts (Acts) establish the Appeals Tribunal independently from the WSCC.
-An appeal under the Acts is a process, external to the WSCC.
+The Northwest Territories and Nunavut Workers' Compensation Acts (Acts), subsection 117(2) establishes the Appeals Tribunal as independent from the WSCC.
+An appeal under the Acts is a process external to the WSCC.
 The Appeals Tribunal possesses the exclusive jurisdiction to hear appeals concerning decisions made by the WSCC Review Committee, concerning claims or employer accounts.
-The Appeals Tribunal also has exclusive jurisdiction to determine whether a person is immune from suit under section 63 of the Acts.
+Only decisions made by the WSCC Review Committee can be appealed to the Appeals Tribunal.
+The Appeals Tribunal also has exclusive jurisdiction to determine whether a person is immune from action under section 63 of the Acts.